angyb00/Box_extension/README.md

 # Box_extension
-Created an extension for a new type of file, .box file.
+Program that allows you to create a new file with a new type of extension, the .box file.